Ennis, Texas: Templeton-McCanless Historic District

-The Templeton-McCanless Residential Historic District is named in honor of two notable figures instrumental in the early development of the city, one of whom—Hix McCanless—was the architect for several early homes built in Ennis from the late 19th to early 20th centuries.
-Because of the city's economic boom and the general prosperity of the Gilded Age during this era, many of these early homes were built indulgently with ornate details and great levels of craftsmanship in adherence to the pre-modern architectural styles of the time—namely in the Neoclassical, American Craftsman, and Folk Victorian styles.
+The Templeton-McCanless Residential Historic District is named in honor of two notable figures instrumental in the early development of the city, one of whom, Hix McCanless, was the architect for several early homes built in Ennis from the late 19th to early 20th centuries.
+Because of the city's economic boom and the general prosperity of the Gilded Age, many of these early homes were built indulgently with ornate details and great levels of craftsmanship in adherence to the premodern architectural styles of the time—namely in the Neoclassical, American Craftsman, and Folk Victorian styles.
 However, many of these original homes were lost to neglect, demolition, fire, and careless renovation during the 20th century, precipitating the need to preserve the locally historic significance of those remaining.
 The historic district was created in 1986 after five years of grassroots efforts from the Ennis Heritage Society (now the Ennis Historical Society) and is now an officially registered district in the National Register of Historic Places dedicated to the protection and preservation of these homes.
 Today, dozens of homes are historically preserved in their original style.
 Some of the homes have been named after the architect of the house or the family name of its first residents.